AmanS09/Task-Management-System/README.md

 -User-friendly form to enter task details.

 ### Task Management
--Update task status (To-Do, In-Progress, Completed).
+- Update task status (To-Do, In-Progress, Completed).
--Edit task details such as title, description, due date, and priority level.
+- Edit task details such as title, description, due date, and priority level.
--Delete tasks from the list.
+- Delete tasks from the list.

 ### Task Display and Sorting